sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ```

 This way provides the fastest runtime.
 However, you might not want to write
 so much boilerplate code.
-Luckily, with Pytorch Symbolic there are ways to avoid it!
+Luckily, with Pytorch Symbolic there is a way to avoid it:

 ```py
 from pytorch_symbolic import Input, add_to_graph